Trynax/evmstart-injective/README.md

 # evmstart-injective
-evmstart-injective  > Kickstart your Injective EVM dApp with one command — Foundry + Frontend included.
+Kickstart your Injective EVM dApp with one command (Foundry + Frontend included)